apache/beam-site/src/documentation/pipelines/design-your-pipeline.md

 </figure>
 Figure 1: A linear pipeline.

 However, your pipeline can be significantly more complex.
 A pipeline represents a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of steps.
-It can have multiple input sources, multiple output sinks, and its operations (`Transform`s) can both read and output multiple `PCollection`s.
+It can have multiple input sources, multiple output sinks, and its operations (`PTransform`s) can both read and output multiple `PCollection`s.
 The following examples show some of the different shapes your pipeline can take.

 ## Branching PCollections